 She got to the point of demanding treatment without assessment.
 I crossed my arms and politely explained to her that she could go through a quick assessment and have this treatment, or she could choose to not have this treatment today.
 She literally threw a fit, pounding her fists and kicking her feet like a toddler who couldn’t have a juice box.

 For those of you who don’t know me, my integrity will not be compromised.
 I also have a history of learning things “the hard way”.
 I’m far more mature, flexible and accommodating than this now, but I wanted to emphasize my stubborn, righteous, know-it-all new therapist mindset to give more context to the story.

 I was called into a meeting the very next day.
-Someone from head office came down to talk to me.
-This gent is a prominent figure in our massage therapy community, and someone who I have a lot of respect for.
+Someone from the head office came down to talk to me.
+This gent is a prominent figure in our massage therapy community and someone for whom I have a lot of respect.
 That being said, I am intimidated by no one, and as far as I was concerned, I handled the situation correctly, professionally, and represented my profession with integrity.

 I was wrong.

-Though I think profanity is appropriate here, I’ll quote one of my favorite massage therapy instructors and just say “holy doodle”, I was wrong.
-Before I unpack what I learned from this experience, lets continue to visit the disciplinary scene.
+Though I think profanity is appropriate here, I’ll quote one of my favourite massage therapy instructors and just say “holy doodle”, I was wrong.
+Before I unpack what I learned from this experience, let’s continue to visit the disciplinary scene.
 Where was I?
 Oh yes…I was being, righteous, stubborn, and obstinate.

 It took me another 7 years or so to understand the therapeutic value of listening.